impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

   COMMITTER_TOKEN: ${{ secrets.COMMITTER_TOKEN }}
 ```

-According to [the docs for this directive](https://web.archive.org/web/20230629043911/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsenv){:target="_blank" rel="noopener"}, `env` lets you define environment variables for a step.
+According to [the docs for this directive](https://web.archive.org/web/20230629043911/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsenv){:target="_blank" rel="noopener" }, `env` lets you define environment variables for a step.
 You can also use the same directive at the job or workflow levels, depending on the scope you want to give that variable.

 Here we're adding an env var called `COMMITTER_TOKEN`, and setting it equal to the value of the `COMMITTER_TOKEN` property of our `secrets` context.
-Per [the docs](https://web.archive.org/web/20230620070702/https://docs.github.com/en/actions/learn-github-actions/contexts#secrets-context){:target="_blank" rel="noopener"}, this context "...contains the names and values of secrets that are available to a workflow run."
+Per [the docs](https://web.archive.org/web/20230620070702/https://docs.github.com/en/actions/learn-github-actions/contexts#secrets-context){:target="_blank" rel="noopener" }, this context "...contains the names and values of secrets that are available to a workflow run."
 Per the "Minimal Usage Example" from the action's README file:

 > ```
 > env: